smartinez92/Project3/README.md

 # Song of Storms

-Zelda inspired minimalist weather app made with React.js in which users can check the climate conditions from cities all around the world.
+Zelda inspired weather app made with React.js in which users can check the climate conditions from cities all around the world.

 ## Technologies